TrishaChetani/jsonplaceholderAPI/README.md

 - **Jenkinsfile written using groovy code, which enables the capability to run the automated test in CI-CD**

 # Bugs
-- API frequently goes down.
+- API frequently goes down and it become challenging to develop this test cases(https://streamable.com/xr0aj3)
 - edge cases are not working